junlee-3/MachineLearningPortfolio/readme.md

 ## Projects

-### 1. Image Classification
+### 1. Image Classification using Tensorflow
 This project involves using a Convolutional Neural Network (CNN) to classify images into different categories.
-The dataset used consists of labeled images, and the goal is to train a model that can accurately predict the category of new, unseen images.
-The CNN architecture is designed to automatically learn important features from the images, such as edges and textures, which are used to make predictions.
+The dataset used consists of labeled images, and the goal is to train a model that can accurately predict the category of new, unseen images of clothing.

 **Key Features:**
 - **Dataset:** Labeled images.